 This course is only available for students in the BA International Studies.

 The course looks at political developments in Russia and post-Soviet Eurasia from the collapse of the USSR to the present day and the relative successes and failures of democratization or authoritarian consolidation in the region.
 It provides a unique opportunity to investigate the collapse of a superpower and its aftermath.
 Due to its importance and size there will be a particular focus on the Russian Federation, however the course will also examine other post-Soviet republics from Eastern Europe, the South Caucasus or Central Asia through the perspective of comparative politics.
-By the end of the course students will be familiar with such concepts as democratic transition, institutional choice, electoral politics and the role of political opposition, state- and nation-building, and hybrid authoritarian regimes within the diverse context of the post-Soviet political experience – from Ukraine to Uzbekistan.
+Students will build on many of the concepts in political science they have covered earlier on the program, applying them within the diverse context of the post-Soviet political experience – from Ukraine to Uzbekistan.

 Students gain insight into the politics of the Russia and post-Soviet Eurasia in the context of the transition from communism to democracy, authoritarianism or hybrid regimes.
 They will examine the relevance of comparative political theories and concepts to developments in the region and learn where and why countries in Eurasia have followed different political trajectories in spite of their common Soviet past.